 This is a person who’s helping the owner, meaning probably you or a staff member, by giving additional support.
-This staffer can handle organizing files, scheduling to-do list reminders, follow-up emails,… and this can be done either helping around the office with maybe like phone duties in the legal world, setting court dates, or scheduling lunches, helping a staff member that probably has the same position in-office.
-For example, at one of my other businesses my personal assistant has a virtual assistant to take some of the workload that I like to just, you know, push on her quite a bit.
-Also, the virtual assistant can help the owner with Uber, travel, or restaurant reservations, sending gifts, sending follow-up cards and emails.
-You can give all of those tasks to a virtual assistant, even though sometimes it feels really good to be really busy and get things done, what you’re getting done matters.
+This staffer can handle organizing files, scheduling to-do list reminders, and follow-up emails,… and this can be done either by helping around the office with maybe like phone duties in the legal world, setting court dates, or scheduling lunches, helping a staff member that probably has the same position in the office.
+For example, at one of my other businesses, my personal assistant has a virtual assistant to take on some of the workload that I like to just, you know, push on her quite a bit.
+Also, the virtual assistant can help the owner with Uber, travel, or restaurant reservations, sending gifts, and sending follow-up cards and emails.
+You can give all of those tasks to a virtual assistant.
+Even though sometimes it feels really good to be really busy and get things done, what you’re getting done matters.

 Learn more about our Clerical Staffer HERE.